-In the spring, simply wait for them to come up, divide the plants to make more, and water as you please!
-For an extra dash of chive power, make like the Romanian gypsies of yore, and hang a bouquet of dried chives for protection.
+In the spring, simply wait for chives to come up, divide the plants to make more, and water as you please.
+For an extra dash of chive power, hang a bouquet of dried chives for protection.
 The purple flowers last very well dried, and are an excellent cut flower in vases or bouquets.

 - Basil 101: A Field Guide to Growing, Care & Design.

 - DIY A Countertop Herb Garden.

 - Ikea Hacks: A Portable Kitchen and Indoor Herb Garden.